Fist of Fun

-Fist of Fun was a British comedy show, initially a BBC Radio 1 series in 1993 and then a BBC2 television series in 1995.
-It was written by and starred Lee and Herring (the comedians Stewart Lee and Richard Herring).
+Fist of Fun is a British comedy show, initially a BBC Radio 1 series in 1993 and then a BBC2 television series in 1995.
+It was written by and starred the comedians Stewart Lee and Richard Herring.
 Each episode of Fist of Fun consisted of disparate sketches, stand-up comedy segments, dialogues, and situations.

-It was broadcast at 9pm on Tuesday nights, and was successful, but not a major ratings-winner.
-The second series was aired on Friday nights, and although its ratings were relatively good, the show suffered from network interference and poor promotion.
-The show was not given a third series, but Lee and Herring went on to create This Morning with Richard Not Judy, for BBC2.
+It was broadcast at 9:00 p.m. on Tuesday nights.
+The second series was aired on Friday nights.
+The show was not given a third series but Lee and Herring went on to create This Morning with Richard Not Judy, for BBC2.

-Many other comedians who appeared in the series went on to fame themselves, including the actor Kevin Eldon, Peter Baynham, Ronni Ancona, Alistair McGowan, Al Murray, Ant & Dec, John Thomson, Rebecca Front, Mel Giedroyc, Sue Perkins, Ben Moor and Sally Phillips.
+Other comedians who appeared in the series went on to fame themselves, including the actor Kevin Eldon, Peter Baynham, Ronni Ancona, Alistair McGowan, Al Murray, Ant & Dec, John Thomson, Rebecca Front, Mel Giedroyc, Sue Perkins, Ben Moor and Sally Phillips.